magenta-cuda/search-widget-for-types/readme.txt

 1. The "Search Widget" interactively loads the "Search Results Pane".

 == Changelog ==

+= 1.3.1 =
+* fix a security hole
+* support for preloading the search results pane
+* improved carousel
+* tweaks to the user interface

 = 1.3 =
 * supports dynamically loading via AJAX the search results into the current page instead of loading a new page, i.e. supports the single-page application paradigm.